11 MIN READ

 All in all, you're not sure that people learned what they needed to know, and you wish you'd had a clearer plan for the session.

-A training session plan – also called a learning plan – is an organized description of the activities and resources that you will use to guide a group toward a specific learning objective.
+A training session plan – also called a learning plan – is an organized description of the activities and resources you'll use to guide a group toward a specific learning objective.

-The training session plan details the subject matter that you will teach, how long each section should take, the methods of instruction for each topic covered, and the measures you will use to tell if people have learned what you needed them to learn.
+It details the subject matter that you'll teach, how long each section should take, the methods of instruction for each topic covered, and the measures you'll use to check that people have learned what you needed them to learn.

 It can be as simple as a brief outline, or more complex, with scripts, prompts, and lists of questions that you plan to ask.

-It takes time to create an effective training session plan.
+It takes time to plan a good training session.
 However, you and your trainees will benefit from this preparation.

 As you plan, you visualize each step of the class.
-This helps you ensure that you have prepared everything that you need to say, and that you present it in a logical order.
-You'll also be able to identify points that might be tricky for people to understand.
+This helps you ensure that you've thought about everything that you need to say, and that you present information in a logical order.
+You'll also be able to prepare for points that people might find difficult to understand.

 After your session, you can use your plan to work out what went well – and what didn't – so that you can adapt it for future lessons.